ansys/pyensight/doc/source/calc_functions.rst

 This function does a projection of a 2D part variable from a different case onto a 3D geometry taking into account the view orientation from the specified viewport number, similar to a texture mapping.
-The function in effect maps 2D results to a 3D geometrym taking into account view orientation and surface visibility.
+The function in effect maps 2D results to a 3D geometry taking into account view orientation and surface visibility.

 .. list-table:: **Function arguments**